(Macao Special Administrative Region of the People's Republic of China)

 Intellectual Property law in Macao is mainly governed by the following legislation:

-– Decree-Law 51/99/M of September 27, 1999, on regulation of the manufacture and trade of optical discs, which certain changes were made by Law No. 11/2001 of August 6, 2001.
+– Decree-Law 51/99/M of September 27, 1999, regulating the manufacture and trade of optical discs embodying protected subject matter, and amended by Law No. 11/2001 of August 6, 2001.

-– Chief Executive Order 54/2000 of April 17, 2000, on the installation of software in the public services.
+– Chief Executive Dispatch No. 54/2000 of April 17, 2000, relating to the installation of software in the public services.

 Note: the above-mentioned legislation deals with substantive issues, procedural aspects are contained in other, more general Statutes.
 For example, civil actions are governed by the Code of Civil Procedure, enacted by Decree-Law 55/99/M, of October 8, 1999, and criminal actions by the Code of Criminal Procedure, enacted by Decree-Law 48/96/M, of September 2, 1996.